ganemone/redux-reactors/README.md

 ## Motivation

 Colocating actions and reducers makes it very easy to trace through your code.
 If a component dispatches an action, you can easily see what state transformation will occur by inspecting the reactor.
-This pattern of colocating actions and reducers is not new, and was originally popularized by the (ducks pattern)[https://github.com/erikras/ducks-modular-redux]. `redux-reactors` takes some ideas from the ducks pattern one step further and formalizes it into an api.
+This pattern of colocating actions and reducers is not new, and was originally popularized by the [ducks pattern](https://github.com/erikras/ducks-modular-redux). `redux-reactors` takes some ideas from the ducks pattern one step further and formalizes it into an api.

 #### Performance